oneilsh/tidytensor/README.md

                 ...              ...              ...              ...              ...              ...  ...
 ```

 Note that the result is a named list with entries describing their contents.
 It's possible to split at ranks lower than the first; in this case all of the sub-tensors at that level become list elements.
-(This function does take a bit if the resulting list is very large, which is quite possible with large tensors.)
+(This function can take while if the resulting list is very large, which is quite possible with large tensors.)

 ```r
 images %>%